Guru's Jazzmatazz, Vol. 3: Streetsoul

-Guru's Jazzmatazz: Streetsoul is the third solo studio album by American hip hop musician Guru.
-It was released on October 3, 2000 via Virgin Records as the third installment of Guru's Jazzmatazz album series.
-Production was handled by Gang Starr, The Neptunes, Agallah, DJ Scratch, Erykah Badu, J Dilla, The Roots and Victor Flowers.
+Guru's Jazzmatazz: Streetsoul is the third solo studio album by American hip-hop musician Guru.
+It was released on October 3, 2000, via Virgin Records as the third installment of Guru's Jazzmatazz album series.
+The album was produced by Gang Starr, the Neptunes, Agallah, DJ Scratch, Erykah Badu, J Dilla, the Roots, and Victor Flowers.

 Synopsis

 As the title seems to suggest, this volume featured a blend of soul with R&B. The decline in jazz inflections that made Jazzmatazz, Vol. 1 popular continued on this release (the decline was already noticeable on Jazzmatazz, Vol. 2: The New Reality).
-According to Billboard's music charts, any aspersions levied by music critics against the album had little (if any) impact on its performance in the marketplace.
-Streetsoul outperformed previous entries significantly; it peaked at #32 and #8 on the Billboard 200 and Top R&B/Hip-Hop Albums charts respectively.
+Streetsoul outperformed previous entries significantly; it peaked at Nos.
+32 and 8 on the Billboard 200 and Top R&B/Hip-Hop Albums charts, respectively.

 As with previous releases, a host of guest performers were featured on this recording.
 Most of the artists are stalwarts of the neo soul and R&B scene.
-First-time appearances in the series were made by several contemporary acts, including Amel Larrieux, Angie Stone, Bilal, Craig David, Donell Jones, Erykah Badu, and The Roots.
-Veterans featured on this release include Herbie Hancock and Isaac Hayes.
+First-time appearances in the series were made by several contemporary acts, including Amel Larrieux, Angie Stone, Bilal, Craig David, Donell Jones, Erykah Badu, and the Roots.
+The returning musicians included Herbie Hancock and Isaac Hayes.